What is a business case?

 APM Body of Knowledge 7th edition

-Read more about business cases in chapter 1 of the APM Body of Knowledge 7th edition.
+Read more about business cases in chapter one of the APM Body of Knowledge 7th edition.

 The APM Body of Knowledge 7th edition is a foundational resource providing the concepts, functions and activities that make up professional project management.
 It reflects the developing profession, recognising project-based working at all levels, and across all sectors for influencers, decision makers, project professionals and their teams.